qua-platform/py-qua-tools/qualang_tools/config/README_waveform_tools.md

 ## Functions
 ------------
-* `drag_gaussian_pulse_waveforms` - Creates a gaussian based DRAG waveforms that compensate for the leakage and for the AC stark shift.
+* `drag_gaussian_pulse_waveforms` - Creates Gaussian based DRAG waveforms that compensate for the leakage and for the AC stark shift.
-* `drag_cosine_pulse_waveforms` - Creates a cosine based DRAG waveforms that compensate for the leakage and for the AC stark shift.
+* `drag_cosine_pulse_waveforms` - Creates Cosine based DRAG waveforms that compensate for the leakage and for the AC stark shift.

 ## Example use case
 Example of parameters and how the waveforms can be defined: